krithikag23/GIF-Maker-Studio---Streamlit-App/README.md

 A fun and offline GIF creation tool using Python!
-Turn your **images or video clips** into animated GIFs instantly ⚡ Perfect for content creation, memes, social media posts, or demo videos
+Turn your **images or video clips** into animated GIFs instantly ⚡ Perfect for content creation, memes, social media posts, or demo videos - — all done locally and securely.
 ---
 ## ✨ Features
 - Upload multiple images → Auto GIF stitching